 - Chauncy Schultz, SOO at NOAA/NWS, Bismarck, ND (2019)

-- Jaclyn Shearer, Meteorologist at KRNV/KRXI-TV in Reno Nevada (NBC & FOX affiliates) (2019)
+- Jaclyn Shearer, Meteorologist at WSOC-TV in Charlotte, NC (ABC affiliate) (2019)

 Interested in joining the WAF Committee?
 Be sure to indicate your interest in our committee by "checking the box" when joining the NWA or renewing your dues!
 You can also log in to the Member Portal at any time and make this change.
 Every Fall, we will go through this list and send you further information on applying for the committee.